jskrojec/DiabloImmortalDiscordBot/README.md

 4. Create a textchannel u like to get the notifications in.

 Commands:
-- /notifier - Register that channel as "Notifier-Channel"
+- '>notifier - Register that channel as "Notifier-Channel"'
-- /timezone EST - Set your timezone
+- '>timezone EST - Set your timezone'
-- /status 0 to select what messages you like to get.
+- '>status 0 to select what messages you like to get.'
 > 0 = All messages.
 > 1 = Only overworld.
 > 2 = Only Immortal